ublue-os/website/docs/images/bazzite/FAQ.md

 Distrobox containers are running subsystems of other popular Linux distributions with access to their package managers and their package formats (ex: `.deb`/`.rpm`)

 Distrobox containers can be made with the host terminal following this [documentation](https://github.com/89luca89/distrobox/blob/main/docs/usage/distrobox-create.md).

-AMD/Intel Bazzite Desktop images have the `bazzite-arch` container preinstalled that can use the `pacman` package manager and has access to the [AUR](https://aur.archlinux.org/).

 There are pre-made `ujust` commands to create a container of operating systems.
 Ex: `ujust distrobox-fedora` to create a Fedora Linux Distrobox container to have access to `dnf`.
 Keep in mind that this is still a container, so dependencies and libraries from anything you install are not part of your host.